The home state of Paul Revere, the Boston Tea Party and four presidents is no exception.

 More than 42 percent of new schools in Massachusetts have been named for natural sights and geographic locations since 1988, an increase of 18 percent since 1947, according to the study by the Manhattan Institute.

 At the same time, new schools carrying the names of people have dropped by almost one-third, to 43.7 percent.
 Presidents, founding fathers and community leaders have all seen their chances at namesake diminish.

 School leaders dismiss the notion that a school's name could reflect an eroding interest in American history and civics.

 But the study's author, Jay Greene, professor of education reform at the University of Arkansas, writes, "This shift from naming schools after people worthy of emulation to naming schools after hills, trees or animals raises questions about the civic mission of public education and the role that school names play in that civic mission."

 Greene studied school names in seven states, accounting for about 20 percent of the nation's students.
-He said in an interview that Massachusetts' declining population and slower school construction has minimized the impact compared with other states, but reinforces the trend.

 In Florida, five schools honor George Washington and 11 are named after manatees.

 In Arizona, schools built in the past 20 years were almost 50 times as likely to be named after a cactus than after a U.S. president, according to the report.
 And, nationally, the chance that a school will be named after a president has plummeted from 9 percent to 1 percent since 1988.

 "That's not Lowell," School Superintendent Karla Brooks Baehr said of the report's findings.